DZD-eV-Diabetes-Research/dict2graph/README.md

 With dict2graph you can transfer python dicts into a neo4j graph out of the box.
 And if you are not happy with the structure of the result, dict2graph comes with a bunch of, transformation tools, which are easy to apply to your model.

+### Difference compared to apoc.load.json

+* Client side python parsing (no [database setting](https://neo4j.com/labs/apoc/4.1/overview/apoc.load/apoc.load.json/#_reading_from_a_file) for file loading is necessary)
+* Iterative transforming of the json model to a graph model.
+You dont need to understand the complete json structure from the begining to load it into Neo4j.
+* More resiliant against changes and irregularities in the json source.

 ### Recommended workflow